Helen20S/me/week3/readme.md

 6
 input("give me some input: ")
 trees
 MAKE IT LOOK GOOD.
-USING THAT INPUT MEANS THAT USER CAN INTERACT WITH THE PROGRAM, USE THE INPUT THAT YOUR WRITING.
+USING THAT INPUT MEANS THAT USER CAN INTERACT WITH THE PROGRAM, THAT YOUR WRITING.
-NEED IT: GAMES
+NEED IT for GAMES
 THINK LOGIC
-NO. OF REJECTOR; A TRY ACCEPT BLOCK USEFUL.
+THE NOT_NUMBER OF REJECTOR; A TRY ACCEPT BLOCK USEFUL.